Convolutional Model Trees: Performing a convolution on the HP coefficients

 \section{Performing a convolution on the HP coefficients}

-The usual convolution of images as done in a convolutional neural net (CNN)is done on the input images.
-That step immediately hides some of the fine detail of the image.
-Convolution helps the system to respond well to slight shifts of the input images.

-The HP coefficients of a model tree can be thought of as laid out in a rectangular grid in 1-to-1 correspondence with the grid of image pixels.
-A sensor has an intensity value, its coefficient estimates the rate of change of that intensity across the block according to the linear fit.
-The convolution operation spreads the value of a coefficient around to its neighbors, with the fraction spread to a neighbor depending on the distance from the original coefficient.
-We ignore the problem of edge pixels because it is not relevant to our current task.

-The result of convolution is a new direction vector.
-We continue to use the same symbol $\alpha_i$ for convolved coefficients in what follows.
+The HP coefficients of a model tree can be thought of as laid out in a 2D grid in 1-to-1 correspondence with the grid of image pixel locations.
+The intensity of a pixel corresponds to the coefficient estimating the linear growth of the output variable due to that intensity.
+The convolution operation replaces the original coefficients by spreading part of the original value of a coefficient around to the locations of its neighbors in the grid, with the fraction spread depending on the distance of the neighbor from the original location.
+We ignore edge effects at image boundaries in this paper.
+The result of convolution is a new direction vector for an HP and a different function for a leaf.
+When a leaf of the tree is reached during training, the convoluted coefficients of what would have been a new HP for splitting the block are used, together with the average output value on the block, for the leaf-function.
+We continue to use the same symbol $\alpha_i$ for convolved coefficients of HPs in what follows.

+The motivation for convolution on images is. in effect, to enlarge the training set to include some slightly translated one-pixel parts of images.
+The goal of doing this on HPs is to avoid having to perform time-consuming convolution on images after deployment.
+The goal of using convolution on the leaf-function is to correctly handle images that are close to training points in the domain.